 Tertiary Wine Aromas

 Tertiary wine aromas come into play if the wine has gone through the process of aging.
 These smells are largely due to how long the approach is to aging.
 Essentially, the more a wine is aged, the more it will affect the wine’s aromatics.
 Oftentimes this is the stage where you’ll hear a switch to describing these characteristics as the wine’s bouquet rather than aroma.
-Examples of Tertiary qualities can include coffee, caramel, toffee, and cocoa, or earthy notes like eucalyptus, smoke, leather or mushrooms.
+Examples of Tertiary aroma qualities can include coffee, caramel, toffee, and cocoa, or earthy notes like eucalyptus, smoke, leather or mushrooms.

 Another aspect to keep in mind is how the wine was fermented and aged, and in which type of vessel.
-We mentioned that aging in oak barrels is a popular choice, however there are other ways of aging that can equally influence the aroma just as much as oak and therefore, can alter the 3 aroma categories - to an extent.
-In terms of holding the wine, a variety of wooden barrels, stainless steel tanks, bottle aging, even qveris (large clay pots buried in the ground!) are used in some areas of the world.
+We mentioned that aging in oak barrels is a popular choice; however there are other ways of aging that can equally influence the aroma just as much as oak and therefore, can alter the 3 aroma categories - to an extent.
+In terms of holding the wine, a variety of wooden barrels, stainless steel tanks, bottle aging, even qvevries (large clay pots buried in the ground!) are used in some areas of the world.
 Other aging tools can be utilized too, with some winemakers using a mixture of these methods.

 In the end, winemaking can be a tricky form of art and intricate detailing is needed to master and produce an amazing wine, which in turn will produce a wide spectrum of wine aromas or wine bouquets.
-Much planning and vision is needed by the winemaker before harvesting and before each stage of the winemaking process, which can be altered or tweaked to get a variety of results.
+Much planning and vision are needed by the winemaker before harvesting and before each stage of the winemaking process, which can be altered or tweaked to get a variety of results.
 This is part of why choosing the right winemaker for your wines is crucial!
 However, it does not all rely on the winemaker; in the end it is a joint effort between what the land has to offer and those who manage the grapes thereafter.

 What to do next?